-6 A large literature on summer slide provides some context for understanding the implications for learning loss that researchers and policymakers can extrapolate to pandemic-driven school closures (von Hippel, 2020).
+&lt;sup>7 A large literature on summer slide provides some context for understanding the implications for learning loss that researchers and policymakers can extrapolate to pandemic-driven school closures (von Hippel, 2020).
 More recently, however, losses are estimated based on interim tests.
 One such study found that third- through eighth-grade students performed similarly in reading in fall 2020 as their counterparts in fall 2019, while math achievement was 5-10 percentile points lower for these students.
-Note, however, that the magnitudes of these effects are a bit uncertain for two reasons in particular.
-First, a large number of students were not tested.
-Second, the exams were taken at home and were not proctored (Kuhfeld, Soland, Tarasawa, Johnson, Ruzek, & Lewis, 2020).
-Region-specific data from the United States point to much more troubling trends (e.g., EmpowerK12, 2020; Donaldson, 2020).
-A study drawing from national exams taken in person in the Netherlands found that students lost approximately 20% of a school year following an eight-week lockdown (Engzell et al., 2020).
+Note, however, that the magnitudes of these effects are a bit

-earnings of these students and the U.S. economy as a whole (Azevedo et al., 2020; Hanushek & Woessmann, 2020; Psacharopoulos et al., 2020).
+These learning losses are estimated to have lasting negative impacts both on the future earnings of these students and the U.S. economy as a whole (Azevedo et al., 2020; Hanushek & Woessmann, 2020; Psacharopoulos et al., 2020).